 Step 4: PRE-APPROVAL

 Before you can begin your home search, you need to have a preapproval from a reputable mortgage company.

-Elfant Wissahickon REALTORS maintains exclusive marketing agreements with Loan Depot, Princeton Mortgage, and CrossCountry Mortgage.
+Elfant Wissahickon REALTORS maintains exclusive marketing agreements with Princeton Mortgage, Loan Depot, Guaranteed Rate, and CrossCountry Mortgage.
 These lenders have a strong history of providing high-level professional service to our clients.
 There may be other lenders with similar rates and services, you are free to shop around to determine that you are receiving the best overall deal based on rates and services.

 Step 5: HOME SEARCH

 Your Elfant Wissahickon agent has all the tools to help you find a home.
 Our auto-search capabilities through Bright MLS (Bright Multiple Listing Service) and RealScout allow us to email new properties to you as soon as they are listed.
 Our information is the most current available.

 All of the homes for sale in the areas in which you are looking to live will be reviewed with you.
 A preview or showing of the properties you wish to see will be scheduled at your convenience.
 Most properties require 24 hour notice.
 Let your agent know in advance what your schedule needs are.